 This philosophy has the concept of “validation” as a principle.

 From there, it is easy to apply different solutions.
 However, we should always validate the actions taken, with the aim of identifying and solving errors or malfunctions in the system or project immediately.
+However, we should always validate our ideas and the actions taken, with the aim of identifying and solving errors or malfunctions in the system or project immediately.

 ► 10. “ The improvement should continue”